-So please hop in our time machine as we take you through the greatest slang terms of the 20th century — from the 1950s to the 1990s — which were once all that and a bag of chips, but have sadly been kicked to the curb.
-And for more great words to add to your lexicon, learn the One Word That Will Boost Your Mood By 25 Percent Just By Saying It.
+So please hop in our time machine as we take you through the greatest slang terms of the 20th century—from the tough-guy 1950s to the totally rad 1990s—which were once all that and a bag of chips, but have sadly been kicked to the curb.
+And for more great words to add to your lexicon, learn the 20 Slang Terms From the '80s No One Uses Anymore.

-When you’ve got to get away fast, usually because you’ve done something wrong, it’s time to beat feet the heck out of there.
-Just think of your feet like they’re the hands of a jazz drummer.
+When you have to get away fast, usually because you've done something wrong, it's time to beat feet the heck out of there.
+Just think of your feet like they're the hands of a jazz drummer.
 And for some more up-to-date lingo, here are 40 Words That Didn't Exist 40 Years Ago.

 Example: "Let's beat feet before the cops get here!"

 The '50s had their own version of "a face that's just begging to be punched."

 Example: "That dude is so annoying, he's cruisin' for a bruisin'."

 Today, being in the shade means you're avoiding sun damage to your skin.
 But in the '50s, being made in the shade meant things are going well for you and you don't have a care in the world.
 Remember: Shade is a good thing.